Privacy Policy

 We collect personal information through the following channels:

-- Directly from you: When you register an account, subscribe to a plan, submit a support request, or interact with our platform.
+- Directly from you: when you register an account, subscribe to a plan, submit a support request, or interact with our platform.

-- From Firms (on behalf of their clients): When a Firm uploads customer identity documents, enters customer details, or initiates verification workflows through the platform.
+- From Firms on behalf of their clients: when a Firm uploads customer identity documents, enters customer details, or initiates verification workflows through the platform.

 2.1 Information Collected from Subscribers (Firms)